stanleyyong/DataEngineerInterview/Gridlock.md

 ## The payment problem

+Note to candidate: This is an open-book task, you can use any resources as long as you acknowledge them to the interviewer.
+Try your best to complete this and explain your reasoning!

 We interpret the table below as a row-wise definition of payments where the sender is paying the stated amount to the receiver.

 ![image](https://github.com/stanleyyong/DataEngineerInterview/assets/18695878/4c7b526b-34c6-46dd-8e73-5ea299bae25c)